BODY-FOCUSED REPETITIVE BEHAVIORS (BFRBs)

 This can be an incredibly distressing disorder to live with, but there is help.
 If you or someone you know is struggling, you can read more about evidence-based Therapy for BFRBs here.

 THERAPY FOR BFRBs

 The ComB approach addresses many reasons people pick.
 The treatment identifies five reasons people pick using an acronym, SCAMP: Sensory, Cognitive, Affective, Motor and Place.
 In this therapy, people log when they do their BFRB and what motivated the behavior.
 Once someone knows which domain triggers the desire to pick, they can support themselves in a way that meets their specific needs.
-Someone who’s triggered when they feel a blemish might wear tape on their fingers so they don’t get triggered in the first place.
-Someone who picks in the bathroom might set a timer to alert them in case they get sidetracked picking.
+Someone who’s triggered when they feel a blemish might wear tape on their fingers.
+This can act as a barrier and prevent triggers.
+If the bathroom mirror is a trigger, a person might set a timer before going to the restroom to support awareness.

 HRT also involves logging.
 That said, the main intervention, competing response training, is mostly meant to interfere with the ability to pick.
 In competing response training, people learn to tense their muscles in a way that precludes picking for one minute when the urge to pick arises.
 HRT Plus is a term used to describe traditional HRT with the addition of other approaches.
 Habit blockers, stimulation replacements and stimulus control are all incorporated into HRT Plus.

 You can learn more about ComB and HRT here.